-On Friday, January 18, 2013, the Brain Research Foundation hosted the 13th Annual Neuroscience Day at the University of Chicago’s Gleacher Center, 450 North CityFront Plaza Drive, Chicago IL.
+On Friday, January 22, 2016, the Brain Research Foundation hosted the 16th Annual Neuroscience Day.
 This unique forum is intended to provide members of the Chicago area neuroscience community with opportunities to share interests in an informal setting and to stimulate scientific interactions between universities.
-Graduate students and post-doctoral fellows were strongly encouraged to present posters for this event.
+We strongly encourage graduate students and post doctoral fellows to present posters for this event.
 Please see the details for Neuroscience Day by clicking here.
 There is no fee to attend this event.

 BRF Grant to Study Concussive Events Among Grade School Children

 BRF gives a $30,000 grant to fund research at the Institute for Sports Medicine at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 The grant will fund research that aims to improve pediatricians’ ability to evaluate and manage sports-related concussive injuries among young children, and guide future research regarding the diagnosis, treatment and long term effects of these events.

 BRF Launching New Program on Sports-Related Brain Injuries

 Brain injuries related to youth sports activities are of increasing concern in communities across the country.
 The Brain Research Foundation is launching a new educational initiative to heighten awareness about these injuries, gather expert information, and facilitate dialogue among national and international experts on how to keep children and adolescents safe.

 New Chicago ordinance aimed at reducing sports brain injuries

 When Chicago Alderman Ed Burke attended the 2010 Discovery Dinner, he learned of the national movement to adopt new laws related to the care of young athletes with head injuries, and went to work right away with his colleague Alderman Latasha Thomas to move the City of Chicago forward in adopting an ordinance to do the same.